mborgerson/Compose/README.md

 ### Build

-Finally, just run `gulp` to build the theme.
+Finally, run `gulp` to build the theme.

     $ gulp